eI1on/pz-building-menu/DEVELOPMENT.md

 # Creating Buildable Objects

-To introduce new buildable objects into the mod, you'll need to create them using the provided Lua function.
+To introduce new buildable objects into the menu, you'll need to create them using the provided Lua function.
 Each object requires a set of parameters that define its characteristics and behavior in the game.

 Here's the function signature and a brief description of each parameter (can be found in [BuildingMenu04_CategoriesDefinitions.lua](https://github.com/eI1on/pz-building-menu/blob/2797ac20eb03e65ad8b7ddc1d45a263614fcdcc2/Contents/mods/BuildingMenu/media/lua/client/BuildingMenu04_CategoriesDefinitions.lua#L38-L50)):